azarketa/Thermodynamics-theoretical-pills/source/Ideal_and_real_gases.md

 ### Classical and Modern Real-Gas Models

 While $Z$ serves as an excellent descriptor of real-gas behavior, we still need **explicit equations** linking $P$, $v$, and $T$ to calculate states and processes.
-To this end, several **semi-empirical equations of state (EOS)** have been developed.
+To this end, several **semi-empirical EOS** have been developed.
 These equations modify the ideal gas law by including corrective terms for **finite molecular volume** and **intermolecular attractions**.

 :::{admonition} Note: Why cubic equations appear
 :class: note, dropdown
 When the ideal gas law is corrected by one term proportional to $1/v^2$ (to model attractions) and another that subtracts a finite volume $b$ (to model repulsions), the resulting expression becomes **cubic in specific volume** $v$.
-That is why most classical equations of state — van der Waals, Redlich–Kwong, Peng–Robinson — belong to the family of **cubic EOS**.
+That is why most classical EOS — van der Waals, Redlich–Kwong, Peng–Robinson — belong to the family of **cubic EOS**.
 They are the simplest algebraic forms capable of reproducing the experimentally observed S-shaped $P$–$v$ curves near phase transitions while remaining solvable in closed form.
 :::